cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 - Label Lookup Table:
 	- Row 0000 use IP routing table to deliver the packet.

-## Label Switched Router

 ![[Pasted image 20241208133926.png|500]]
 - Yellow part is the IP header and the green one is MPLS label
-- packets with label 45 go inside an tunnel.
+- packets with label 45 go inside a tunnel.
 In the image I'm performing the swap function.

 ## Connectionless Forwarding along the IP path
 We are exploiting the connectionless IP environment.
 Apply the $0000$ label and it follows the shortest path.
 Look that, in the image, the green path is the shortest with $4$ nodes instead of $5$.

 ![[Pasted image 20241208134424.png]]

+>0000 shortest path with Dijkstra.
 ## Connection oriented forwarding along a LSP

 ![[Pasted image 20241208134454.png]]